mzeren-vmw/armatures/arm-15.agent_kerberos/index.md

 **Note**: The agent still requires that the server certificate be verified to prevent MITM attacks.

-> **TODO**: The current prototype implementation assumes the negotiation completes in a single round trip.

 #### Certificate-less Agents ####

 Puppet agent normally requires the existence of a signed agent certificate.
 The `Puppet::SSL::Host` class manages the lifecycle of this certificate.
 When configured for Kerberos authentication the agent runs without a certificate.
 The `Host` class will be modified to support both modes of operation.
-In the current prototype a configuration setting turns makes several methods of `Host` into no-ops.
+In the current prototype a configuration setting turns several methods of `Host` into no-ops.

 Testing and Evaluation
 ----------------------